Lawsuit update: Attorney Fred Pritzker is representing a woman sickened in this outbreak. He can be contacted using our online Free Consultation Form.

 - publish data about overall disease trends and risks.

 For botulism outbreaks, CDPH does not track patient conditions or outcomes, so the public is not going to get a lot more information, maybe no more information.
 This is one reason it is important to file a lawsuit.
-Your botulism lawyer can take legal steps can be taken to get additional information from health officials.
+Your botulism lawyer can take legal steps that can be taken to get additional information from health officials.

 Botulism cases in California (and botulism cases in other states that involve a CA resident) are reported to CDPH so that appropriate action can be taken to protect public health.
 In this case, CDPH and local health officials removed the implicated nacho cheese sauce from sale on May 5.
 According to a press release, the department believes that there is “no continuing risk to the public.”